 Gabapentin for Migraines Is an “Off-Label” Use

-The recommended daily dose for gabapentin usually falls between 300 mg and 3,600 mg.
-Your dose may depend on your overall health, age, and other conditions.
+The dosage for gabapentin for migraine ranges between 300 mg to 3,600 mg.
+However, as a migraine preventative, your dose may depend on your overall health, age, and other conditions.
+Gabapentin comes in an oral solution, immediate-release tablet, or extended-release tablet.

 If your doctor prescribes gabapentin, be careful to take only the recommended amount.
 Also talk to your doctor about how to wean off of it, should it become necessary to stop taking gabapentin.